 After birth, assessment of gestational age and size and weight of the baby

-During pregnancy, doctors measure the distance on the woman's abdomen from the top of the pubic bone to the top of the uterus (fundus).
+During pregnancy, doctors measure the distance on a woman's abdomen from the top of the pubic bone to the top of the uterus (fundus).
 This measurement, called a fundal height measurement, corresponds roughly with the number of weeks of pregnancy.
 For example, the normal fundal height for a woman who is 32 weeks pregnant is about 30 to 34 centimeters.
 If the measurement is low for the number of weeks, the fetus may be smaller than expected.

-After birth, small for gestational age is diagnosed by assessing the gestational age and the weight of the baby.
-Doctors measure the baby's length Length and Height Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+After birth, small for gestational age is diagnosed by assessing the gestational age and the weight of the newborn.
+Doctors measure the newborn's length Length and Height Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
 From birth to about age 1 or 2 years, children grow rapidly.
 After this rapid infant... read more and head circumference Head Circumference Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
 From birth to about age 1 or 2 years, children grow rapidly.
 After this rapid infant... read more to categorize the growth restriction as symmetric or asymmetric.
 Diagnostic tests, including ultrasonography, x-rays, MRI, tests for infection, blood tests, and genetic tests, may be needed to find the cause of the growth restriction.

 Treatment of SGA Newborns